-About the installation, spray foam is only applied from professionals so there is no place for mistakes, but since fiberglass is a product that you can place the sheets by yourself, it’s very likely that you will miss some spots.
+About the installation, spray foam is only applied by professionals so there is no place for mistakes, but since fiberglass is a product that you can place the sheets by yourself, it’s very likely that you will miss some spots.

 Energy efficiency is one of the most important things.
-Using fiberglass the energy is less efficient, and using Spray foam of course that it will save up to 40% energy.
+Using fiberglass the energy is less efficient, and using Spray foam of course that it will save up to 40% of energy.
 About the Extreme cold fiberglass loses heat quickly and spray foam doesn’t.

 The R-Value is higher when using Spray foam and obviously lower when we use fiberglass losses R-value over its lifetime.
 Spray foam does not do that.

 Speaking about lifetime, only 10-25yrs it can remain not damaged if the fiberglass stays dry, and then spray foam is more than 80 years.
 A lot of difference.